beingnivesh8/1project/README.md

 STEP 5 : Load data After the transformation process, we transfer the data to local database(XAMPP) using SQLalchemy.
 STEP 6 : Create Connection After transforn data using sqlalchemy we create a connection to database mysql connector.
 STEP 7 : Filter and process the collected data from the tables depending on the given requirements by using SQL queries and transform the processed data into a DataFrame format.
-STEP 8 : In the .py file, !pip install streamlit, Import streamlit import mysql.connector & import pandas as pd.
+STEP 8 : In the .py file, Import streamlit import mysql.connector & import pandas as pd.
 STEP 9 : Setup the streamlit Page configurations, Sidebar details, Query select box & Enter SQL Connector.
-STEP 10 : Visualization Finally, create a Dashboard by using Streamlit and give dropdown options on the Dashboard to the user and select a question from that menu to analyse the data and
-          show the output in Dataframe Table.
+STEP 10 : Visualization Finally, create a Dashboard by using Streamlit and give dropdown options on the Dashboard to the user and select a queries from that menu to analyse the data, which is stored in mysql and show the output in Dataframe Table.

 # USER GUIDE:

-STEP 1 : Data Collection; Search channel_id, copy and paste on the input box and click the get data button to collect data using youtube API key.
+STEP 1 : Data Collection; Search channel_id, copy and paste on the input box and click the get data button to collect data using API key.
 STEP 2 : Data Migrate; By clicking the data migrate buttin we transfer all the datas to local database.
-STEP 3 : Data Visulaization; By using a Drop down select box in stremlit we can get a answer for the 10 queries which is in problem statment.
+STEP 3 : Data Visulaization; By using a Drop down select box in stremlit we can get a answer for the 10 query statment.

 # LESSONS LEARNED: